Hey! I'm Christina Majoinen (muh-JOIN-en)

 The problem wasn't my job.
 I enjoyed my job!
 I only worked three days a week!
 (At the time, I was the Systems and Operations Manager for a small but excellent team of academic coaches and editors, and I ran their flagship workshop teaching scientists how to talk about their research to normal people.)

 I had to find answers.
 So I started learning everything I could about how human brains can be productive and happy.
 And the more I learned, the more I realised that everything I thought I knew was dead wrong.

 Slowly but surely, I started gaining control over my days.
 I started feeling happier.
 I started having time to enjoy life.
 I started reading again.
 I started seeing friends again.

 As it turned out, I had a sleep disorder which was draining my energy away on a daily basis.
 When I got sleep therapy, it was like a revelation.
-With my newfound productivity skills and the energy I got from sleeping well, I felt like I could do ANYTHING.
+With each week of good sleep, energy infused me as it never had before.

 But even now, years down the track, maintaining my sleep routines takes daily effort, time, and boundaries.
 I'll never be able to work full-time.
 The productivity tools in my toolbox are indispensable to living my good life, because with them I have time and energy for work and for everything else that matters: my health, my family, my geeky hobbies.